Suffering from endometriosis?

 What is endometriosis?

 Endometriosis occurs when tissue similar to the lining of the uterus, called the endometrium, grows outside of the uterus and attaches to organs such as the ovaries, fallopian tubes, bladder, and other organs.
-It can also attach to the rectum, causing symptoms such as anal pain, constipation, or diarrhea during menstruation.
+We now know that it’s a disease that begins in utero and isn’t always linked to menstruation, as men can have it too.

 Feel free to contact us with any questions or to schedule a complimentary call to learn more.